hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 for the execution environment and be the authority for `Instruction` execution.

-For now, you can leave this to be the account that registered the trigger.
+For now, you can leave this as the account that registered the trigger.
-If you followed the tutorial, this is `alice@wonderland`.
+If you have been following the tutorial, this is `alice@wonderland`.
 However, later on we will show you why you'd want to create a brand new account for those purposes.